25khattab/trainopia-website-react/README.md

 // TODO [ ] : map services and events to thier pages

 // TODO : make the upcoming page
-// TODO : contact us
+// TODO : contact us page
-// TODO : garally
+// TODO : garally page
+// TODO : activities page
+// TODO : up coming Events page

 // TODO : about us waiting for sara info-graphe
 // TODO : waiting for the separators from sara on home page